atiumcache/git_wizard/README.md

 Git Wizard is a command-line tool designed to help beginners find a Git workflow.
 It provides an intuitive menu-driven interface for common Git operations such as initializing repositories, making changes, branching, merging, and synchronizing with remote repositories.

+This is a work in progress.
+There may be bugs or other issues.

 ## Features

 - **Initialization and Cloning**: Initialize a new Git repository or clone an existing one.